johnhenry/toggl-tuesday/readme.md

 # toggl-tuesday

 Easily update your [Toggl](https://www.goggle.com) timesheet from the commandline.
-Unlike other tools, such as [toggl-clii](https://github.com/drobertadams/toggl-cli), this provides a wizard that allows one to bulk update over several dates.
+Unlike other tools, such as [toggl-cli](https://github.com/drobertadams/toggl-cli), this is a wizard that allows one to bulk update over several dates.
 Toggl-tuesday will create two 4-hours shifts for a specified date range.
 Weekends are skipped by default.

 ## Pre-Requesites